Concrete Repair Specialist Contractors

 This project presented a unique set of challenges, wherein the client (University Hospital of North Tees), already working in an unprecedented level of demand with highly vulnerable patients, faced potential disruption to patient care through the repair work being carried out.

-Despite a daily changing landscape the team ensured careful planning, communication and implementation that meant work continued to be scheduled and completed and the project was delivered on time, on budget and to met the full specification.
+Despite a daily changing landscape, the team ensured careful planning, communication and implementation that meant work continued to be scheduled and completed and the project was delivered on time, on budget and to meet the full specification.

 Talk to us about your next project